© Lars Haugaard, Aarhus University, Denmark

 Applications

-- Reproduction: Find the calving site and observe the time directly after birth.
-How long does the mother stay close to the calving site?
+• Reproduction: Find the calving site and observe it almost immediately after parturition.
+How long does the mother stay nearby?